maziac/DeZog/design/audio.md

 # Simulator Breaks

-If running the simulator there are frequent breaks.
+While running the simulator there are frequent breaks.
 E.g. when a breakpoint is hit or when you step-over an instruction (simulation starts and stops immediately).

 The audio design tries to avoid frequent audio clicks while stepping.
 It furthermore pauses audio frame generation in the breaks in order to lower the overall host system load.